JoeriSmitsOldRepos/NotS-assignment-1/README.md

 data = Encoding.ASCII.GetString(byteArray);
 ```
 ###Alternatieven & adviezen
 >Since the introduction of C# 2.0, generics have provided an alternative solution in these cases, which leads to better static type safety and performance.
 Boxing/unboxing necessarily demands a small performance overhead, because it means copying values, dealing with indirection, and allocating memory on the heap.
+(Joseph Albahari, 2010)

 ###Authentieke en gezaghebbende bronnen
 Ganesh, A. (2002, May 1).
 Boxing and unboxing in C#.
 Retrieved February 23, 2016, from http://www.codeproject.com/Articles/2225/Boxing-and-unboxing-in-C
+Hejlsberg, A. (2010, November 10).
+The C# Programming Language: Types.
+Retrieved February 23, 2016, from http://www.informit.com/articles/article.aspx?p=1648574

 ##Delegates & Invoke